 Transmission system operators are legally bound by the German Energy Management Act (EnWG) (§20, (1b)) to determine entry and exit capacities "that enable network access without the definition of a transaction-related transport path and that can be used and traded independently of each other."
 This decouples the physical transport path from the entry/exit capacity.
-These freely allocable capacities entitle shippers to connect from or to the virtual trading point (VTP) of the respective market area.
-In the case of Fluxys TENP GmbH (Fluxys TENP) this is the VTP of NetConnect Germany (NCG).
+These freely allocable capacities entitle shippers to connect from or to the virtual trading point (VTP) of the market area Trading Hub Europe (THE).
 In accordance with §9 of the German Regulations on Access to Gas Supply Networks (GasNZV), the freely allocable capacities are calculated "on the basis of state of the art load flow simulations".
 In this connection, transmission system operators (TSOs) take into consideration, among other things, historical and forecast capacity utilisation.
-Previously, a standardised, crossindustry method for performing such calculations did not exist.
+Previously, a standardised, cross-industry method for performing such calculations did not exist.
 Accordingly, the individual transmission system operators are themselves responsible for developing a state-of-the-art methodology for such calculations.
 The method used by Fluxys TENP GmbH (Fluxys TENP), in cooperation with GRTgaz Deutschland GmbH (GRTgaz D) and Open Grid Europe GmbH (OGE), is described below.
 The three aforementioned parties perform a joint capacity calculation.
 The Trans-Europa-Naturgas-Pipeline (TENP) is operated by TENP KG, a joint venture between Fluxys TENP and OGE.

-To provide an idea of the challenges of the method applied here, we refer to the initial situation in the gas market.
+To provide an idea of the challenges of the method applied here, we refer to the historical situation in the gas market.
 Historically, gas networks in Germany have grown with the volumes of gas to be transported.
 In this context, gas networks never initially needed to form a single unit or larger balancing zones, but had to ensure point-to-point transports.
-Determining transport capacities in the context of the market access model for the gas networks without bookings and flows, but on an existing gas flow or an existing supply constellation.
+Determining transport capacities in the context of the market access model for the gas transport market, which is decoupled from trading, is therefore not based on free gas networks without bookings and flows, but on an existing gas flow or an existing supply constellation.
 On the one hand, this situation makes it possible to analyse historical network flows and, in the context of a statistical model, make forecasts of end consumer behaviour, dependent upon the season and temperature.
 On the other hand, it raises the challenge of ensuring supply to end consumers (e.g. via so-called "downstream transmission system operators") in future too.